Convert RTF to CSV

 Comma-Separated Values

-Plain text format for tabular data where values are separated by commas.
-Universal format for spreadsheets and databases.
+Plain text format for storing tabular data where each line represents a row and values are separated by commas.
+Standardized by RFC 4180, CSV is the universal interchange format for spreadsheets, databases, and data analysis tools across all platforms and programming languages.
 RFC 4180 Data Format |

 | Technical Specifications |